 By the time the 2015 Mustang GT was released, the Coyote 5.0L engine had made the Ford Mustang one of the most popular — and FASTEST — cars on the road.
 Then, the 2015 model year brought a brand new retro-meets-euro design: the S550.

 While the Mustang already had one of the top-performing powerplant setups on the market, the sixth-generation S550 body and chassis provided a more ergonomic shape.
 Additionally, every model now came with independent rear suspension (IRS), along with improved steering and handling, which made a big impact on the track and racing prospects for the 2015 Mustang GT.
+Browse our 2015-2017 Ford Mustang GT wheels, accessories, brakes, and much more!
+Don't hesitate to contact us if you have any questions.

 The S550's IRS initially made some people wary of the 2015 Mustang GT's straight-line performance.
 However, leaders in aftermarket suspension products, like BMR Suspension and UPR Products, quickly began dominating both the street and strip.
 They set records for 60-foot times and 1/4 mile times, proving the difference that high-quality suspension and other performance parts can make to an already-strong platform.